code3reaper/Pix-Inspect/README.md

 # PixInspect

-This is the project that is a solution for the problem statement: **"Image correctness of product on e-marketplaces"**.
+This is the project that is a solution for the problem statement: **"Image correctness of product on e-marketplace"**.

 ## Project Overview